Pickleball Courts

 City staff frequently hear from pickleball advocates about the need for additional pickleball courts within the City.
 As the sport’s popularity has increased, so, too, has crowding on existing courts.

-Painting lines on tennis courts disqualifies those courts from participating in official USTA tennis tournaments.
 Tennis courts that host USTA sanctioned tournaments are not allowed to have other lines on them.
-So, when pickleball players paint lines on existing courts, the City has to expend staff time and city funds to restore those courts.
 Pratt Park has USTA dedicated tennis courts and is therefore not an option for pickleball court lines.
-However, we see potential opportunities to provide additional courts at Clark Centennial Park and Carr Park – utilizing the in-line hockey rinks as multi-use – as staff time and resources allow to move the project forward.
+The City may someday be able to provide additional courts at Clark Centennial Park and Carr Park – utilizing the in-line hockey rinks as multi-use – as staff time and resources allow.

-Pickleball players, teams, and advocacy groups often come to the City offering to bring funds.
-While we always hate to turn down money for projects that add value to our community, construction funding is not the only resource necessary to build new facilities.
-New, unplanned-for projects require that City staff be reassigned from an existing project, often in a neighborhood that has been waiting years for their park or renewal, to the new pickleball project.
-While we encourage pickleball enthusiasts to continue advocating for pickleball, we also ask that they understand that this is a slow process and that there are multiple uses desired by the public.
+Pickleball players, teams, and advocacy groups often come to the City offering to contribute funds to build more courts.
+While we appreciate the offers of support, construction funding is not the only resource necessary to build new facilities.
+City staff are working on an existing list of approved projects – often in neighborhoods that have been waiting years for their park or renewal.
+We hope the many local pickleball enthusiasts will continue to advocate for pickleball and appreciate the understanding that this is a slow process with many competing public requests.